Catacombe di San Gaudioso

 Description

-Septimius Celius Gaudiosus was also known as Gaudiosus of Naples or Gaudiosus the African, because he was bishop of Abitina in Tunisia.
-He died between 451 and 453 AD, and as he originated from Naples his body was returned and he was buried in a cemetery which was outside the city walls of Naples at that time.
+Septimius Celius Gaudiosus was also known as Gaudiosus of Naples or Gaudiosus the African, because he was the bishop of Abitina in Tunisia.
+He died between 451 and 453 AD, and as he originated from Naples his body was returned, and he was buried in a cemetery which was outside the city walls of Naples at that time.
 Soon the underground cemetery began to arouse devotion and was expanded.
 The oldest part of the catacombs was built in this time, between the 4th and 6th century.
 The graves show frescoes and mosaics from this time, with typical symbols that were widely used in the early Christian era, such as the fish, the lamb, and grapes with branches.
 But the catacombs were abandoned, because the remains of San Gennaro were stolen by Prince Sicone I, who brought them to Benevento.
 In the 9th century the remains of St. Severus and St. Gaudiosus were relocated inside the walls of Naples.
-Entrances closed by later modifications, by the construction of the Basilica, or by mudslides called Lave dei Vergini.
+Entrances were closed by later modifications, by the construction of the Basilica, or by mudslides called Lave dei Vergini.

 The catacombs were again used as a burial site during the 16th and 17th century.
 A fresco of the Madonna della Sanità, which was concealed by mud, was rediscovered.
 It is the oldest depiction of the Virgin Mary in the Campania.
-As a result the nobles and clergy were now buried in the catacombs.
-The way this was done was new: the skulls were placed on display in the walls of the ambulatory, the rest of the body was painted as a fresco, with the clothes and professional instruments.
+As a result, the nobles and clergy were now buried in the catacombs.
+But the way this was done was new: the skulls were placed on display in the walls of the ambulatory, the rest of the body was painted as a fresco, with the clothes and professional instruments.
 The corpses were placed in niches so that they would lose their fluids.
-Those niches were called cantarelle, from the Greek canthàrus, because of the vessel which were placed under the body to collect the body fluids during the draining process.
+Those niches were called cantarelle, from the Greek canthàrus, because of the vessel which was placed under the body to collect the body fluids during the draining process.
 Afterwards the bones were washed and laid to rest.